Relative Strength Index (RSI)

-A simple observation made here is that, in an uptrend, each closing price is likely to be higher than the previous one, and in a downtrend, each closing price is likely to be lower then the previous one.
+A simple observation is made in an uptrend, each closing price is likely to be higher than the previous one, and in a downtrend, each closing price is likely to be lower then the previous one.
 The official definition of relative strength index is:

 Where RS is the ratio of the number of points gained (close to close) on each ‘up day’ to the number of points lost (close to close) on each ‘down day’, during the past ‘n’ days.